 Instead, state that you don’t know or that you aren’t certain, but you can try to answer based on what you believe.
 It also doesn’t hurt to follow up by asking the interviewer what the correct answer is if you’re genuinely curious.

-To become a software developer is not easy, especially if you’re planning to join a developer team in an IT & Tech Staffing Agencies.
-Yes, you can seek help from some technology staffing firm to have more insight into your position in that company, but remember, your continent during the technical interview is the most important.
+Becoming a software developer is not easy, especially if you’re planning to join a developer team in an IT and tech Staffing Agencies.
+Yes, you can seek help from some technology staffing firm to have more insight into your position in that company but remember, your continent during the software engineering job interview is the most important.